jonatanpedersen/constipated/README.md

 # constipated
-Reliefs your constipated globs, files and strings.
+relieves your constipated globs, files and strings.

 ## Installation